 - Instant website accessibility

 If it seems like you’re being a sold an instant fix to website accessibility, you’re on the wrong path.

 There are none.

-There’s a reason all of the established, reputable companies never claim instant accessibility.
+There’s a reason none of the established, reputable companies never claim instant accessibility.

-Website accessibility scans give the ability to flag about 20-25% of WCAG 2.1 AA success criteria.
+Website accessibility scans give the ability to flag about 20-25% of WCAG 2.1 AA success criteria for further review.